nvm-sh/nvm/README.md

 Homebrew causes insecure directories like `/usr/local/share/zsh/site-functions` and `/usr/local/share/zsh`.
 This is **not** an `nvm` problem - it is a homebrew problem.
 Refer [here](https://github.com/zsh-users/zsh-completions/issues/680) for some solutions related to the issue.

-**Macs with M1 chip**
+**Macs with Apple Silicon chips**

-Experimental support for the M1 architecture was added in node.js v15.3 and full support was added in v16.0.
+Experimental support for the Apple Silicon chip architecture was added in node.js v15.3 and full support was added in v16.0.
 Because of this, if you try to install older versions of node as usual, you will probably experience either compilation errors when installing node or out-of-memory errors while running your code.

-So, if you want to run a version prior to v16.0 on an M1 Mac, it may be best to compile node targeting the `x86_64` Intel architecture so that Rosetta 2 can translate the `x86_64` processor instructions to ARM-based Apple Silicon instructions.
+So, if you want to run a version prior to v16.0 on an Apple Silicon Mac, it may be best to compile node targeting the `x86_64` Intel architecture so that Rosetta 2 can translate the `x86_64` processor instructions to ARM-based Apple Silicon instructions.
 Here's what you will need to do:

 - Install Rosetta, if you haven't already done so